-- 1.1 Preservation underpins all aspects of the work of Northumberland Archives from appraisal of record for deposit, storage conditions, packaging, conservation, reprography, staff training to Study Centre procedures.
-Our aim is to follow best practice in our own work and in the guidance that we provide to our own authorities, our depositors and to any authorities or organisations that we offer advice or support to. - 1.2 We aim to conform to PD5454:2012 Guide For The Storage and Exhibition of Archival Materials and to BS4971:2017 Conservation and Care of Archive and Library Collections.
-We aspire to achieve best practice as laid out in Benchmarks In Collections Care published by Re:source in 2002. - 1.3 Preservation issues relating to handling and insurance are referred to in our deposit agreement a copy of which is available to view via our website https://www.northumberlandarchives.com/services/leaflets/
+- 1.1.
+Preservation underpins all aspects of the work of Northumberland Archives from appraisal of record for deposit, storage conditions, packaging, conservation, reprography, staff training to Study Centre procedures.
+Our aim is to follow best practice in our own work and in the guidance that we provide to our own Authority, our depositors and to any authorities or organisations that we offer advice or support to. - 1.2 We aim to conform to BS EN 17820 : 2023 Specification for the Management of Cultural Heritage Collections, and to BS4971:2017 Conservation and Care of Archive and Library Collections.
+We aspire to achieve best practice as laid out in Benchmarks In Collections Care published by Re:source in 2002. - 1.3 Preservation issues relating to handling and insurance are referred to in our deposit agreement a copy of which is available to view on our website.